Mephisto Odyssey: Biography

-Inception and debut single (1993—1996)
+Inception and debut single (1993–1996)

 Mephisto Odyssey was originally formed in the fall of 1993 by musician, songwriter / producer Mikael Johnston and producer / songwriter Michael Ames.
 Johnston's high school friend and fellow musician Orpheos Dejournette joined the group shortly after.
 The group's first single, the self-released "Dream of the Black Dahlia” (1993), earned kudos from Bay Area promoters and the international underground scene including DJ Garth of Greyhound Recordings who was the first international DJ to play the track.
 Ames left the group permanently after the release of their first single.

-City of Angels (1996—1998)
+City of Angels (1996–1998)

 Mephisto Odyssey now fronted by Johnston and Dejournette continued to release singles on their own label Mephisto Records until 1996 when they signed to the progressive West Coast label City of Angels.
 At City of Angels the group shared the talent roster with Überzone, Simply Jeff, Christopher Lawrence (DJ), Sandra Collins and future break beat kings, The Crystal Method.
 After a handful of singles and the release of their first album Catching The Skinny the then duo caught the ear of Warner Bros.
 Records A & R rep Troy Wallace.
 Wallace offered the duo the chance to work on a remix project with Jane's Addiction for the upcoming maxi single "So What!", Mephisto Odyssey co-produced the remixes with long-time friend and Primal Record Shop owner, Barrie Eves, who officially joined the group soon after.
 The official release featured 3 remixes by Mephisto Odyssey and went on to spend 6 weeks in the Billboard maxi singles chart which paved the way for a Warner Bros.
 Records recording contract (December 1998).
 DJ Josh Camacho also joined the group soon after the band signed to Warner Bros. as a touring member.
 To date Mephisto Odyssey are the only artists to officially remix Jane's Addiction.

 The Warner Bros.
-Years (1998—2002)
+Years (1998–2002)

 While at Warner Bros.
-Records the group expanded further into the realm of engineering, producing and remixing by working with various artists sharing the roster.
+Records Mephisto Odyssey expanded further into the realm of engineering, producing and remixing by working with various artists sharing the roster.
 Mikael Johnston co-wrote, produced and engineered the single "Crash" with Wayne Static of Static-X which also appeared on the Static-X album Beneath...
 Between...
 Beyond...
 Mephisto Odyssey also appeared with Wayne Static and Koichi Fukuda in the song's video (directed by Len Wiseman), which aired in heavy rotation on MTVX.
 A Humble Brothers remix version of "Crash" was also featured on the soundtrack of Batman Beyond: Return of the Joker.
 Mephisto Odyssey did remixes for Los Amigos Invisibles "Mi Linda", Static-X's "Push It" and Soul Coughing's "Rolling" among others.
 An EP called The Lift which charted in the Billboard Hot Dance Club Play Chart, several singles and an album called The Deep Red Connection followed.
 A diverse array of guest vocalists appeared on the band's major label debut including Wayne Static, Hafdis Huld of Gus Gus, former 4ad artist Paula Frazer and Mad Lion.
 The group left Warner Bros. at the beginning of 2002 and disbanded.